 Strathclyde Business Network

 As a postgraduate student at Strathclyde Business School, you may choose to join the Strathclyde Business Network, a student-led initiative that facilitates interaction with business and industry leaders.

 The Network aims to foster knowledge sharing, facilitate discussion and enable networking opportunities with the very best business professional in industry.
 Every year the Network organises Glasgow Business Summit, which is the first-ever student-led business conference in Scotland and brings together students with leading businesses from across the UK.

 Learning & teaching

-Minimum second-class Honours degree, or overseas equivalent - see our country pages for further information - in accounting, economics, business studies or a subject area with a strong quantitative component.
+Minimum second-class Honours degree, or overseas equivalent - see our international student pages for further information - in accounting, economics, business studies or a subject area with a strong quantitative component.

 The programme requires no prior knowledge of finance.

 |English language requirements|